DanielJohnston/techtest-api-for-xml-storage/README.md

 Standard Ruby naming syntax is to use snake_case.
 The XML fields are all in camelCase.
 [Building on this example](https://stackoverflow.com/questions/17240106/what-is-the-best-way-to-convert-all-controller-params-from-camelcase-to-snake-ca), I added [an initializer that transformed params from camelCase to snake_case](config/initializers/xml_param_key_transform.rb).
 This works for POST but not for e.g. GET, so would need to be taken into account if future development introduced further actions to the vocabulary.

 For testing, there was an issue that using front-end testing without implementing a GET method makes it difficult to be certain that information has been stored correctly.
-I manually tested saving of the data across all tables, but this wasn't ideal.
+I manually checked correctness of saved data, but this didn't follow TDD principles.

 For authentication, the spec requested simple authentication via e.g. an API key.
 This is yet to be implemented.